What’s the first thing that comes to your mind when you hear the word protein?

 Wrap Up

-Most of our high protein juice recipes contain Greek yogurt because you can get 10 grams of protein out of 100 grams of the yogurt.
-We also listed recipes that have a lot of nuts and seeds because they are healthy fat and protein powerhouses.
+There are still a ton of vegetables and food that are not on the list, i.e. soy products, which you can include in your diet as well.
+Most of our high protein juice recipes contain Greek yogurt which gives you 10 grams of protein out of every 100 grams, and we’ve also shared recipes that contain a lot of nuts and seeds that are themselves healthy fat and protein powerhouses.